 From the simulation results, it can be noted that the maximum e.i.r.p and the maximum antenna height (or alternatively maximum EIRP for various range of antenna heights) of the base station have an important impact on the co-channel protection distances.

 Thus, it may be necessary to define some limitation to antenna height of medium power station, since it impacts the interfering distance.
-Other metrics for technical conditions could be used instead, such as defining a maximum pfd at a certain distance of the 5G vertical stations.
+Other metrics for technical conditions could be used instead, such as defining a maximum pfd at a certain distance of the WBB LMP base stations.

-Additionally, limiting the bandwidth for a given 5G vertical local coverage would ensure the possibility of
+Additionally, limiting the bandwidth for a given WBB LMP base local coverage would ensure the possibility of

 a later deployment of an earth stations, in close vicinity and receiving in other part of the 3.8-4.2 GHz band

-further 5G vertical local coverage in the same area and in another block
+further WBB LMP base local coverage in the same area and in another block

-Of course, a spectrum mask to be met by 5G vertical stations is also essential to ensure the protection of earth stations in adjacent blocks.
+Of course, a spectrum mask to be met by WBB LMP base stations is also essential to ensure the protection of earth stations in adjacent blocks.

 In addition, the restriction to “only rural” for medium power could be questioned since, in some countries, earth stations are also encouraged to be installed in rural areas, including to facilitate their protection from MNO networks operating in the frequency band 3.4-3.8 GHz.
 On the other hand, possible additional restrictions should be investigated for the antenna height given the relevance of this parameter in terms of interfering distances.